aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 This section introduces Ionic basics.
 You will learn how to bootstrap a new Ionic app with the Ionic CLI.
 In subsequent parts of the tutorial, you will gradually add new cloud functionality to your application.

+If you want to integrate Amplify Framework into an existing Ionic application, you can skip Part 1 and start directly to [Part 2](#part-2-adding-cloud-features).
+Also, follow the directions that are labeled as *Existing App* to integrate a cloud feature into your app.
+{: .callout .callout--info }

 ## What is Ionic?

 Ionic is a web development framework that allows developers to create cross-platform applications that run on mobile platforms such as iOS and Android, on the desktop using Electron.js, or in the browser as a progressive web app.
 Ionic applications have the ‘look-and-feel’ of native apps and also offer the ability (via Apache Cordova plugins) to access mobile OS features such as cameras, contact lists, etc.